-Ancestors of Sultan-ul-Arifeen Hazrat Sakhi Sultan Bahoo Rehmat-ul-Allah Alayh lived in Anga, a village in Valley of Saun Sakesar (Tehsil Naushehra, District Khoshab, Punjab Pakistan).
-Their shrines and remains of their houses can still be found in Anga and its vicinity.
-The shrine of Sultan ul Arifeen’s grand father Hazrat Sakhi Sultan Fateh Mohammad is in the graveyard of Anga.
-The shrine of Sultan-ul-Arifeen’s grand mother is also nearby.
-Across the road, there is an old graveyard where the grave of his maternal grand father is present.
+The ancestors of Sultan-ul-Arifeen Sultan Bahoo lived in Anga.
+It is a village in the valley of Soon Sakesar (tehsil Naushehra, district Khushab, Punjab Pakistan).
+In fact their shrines and remains of houses are still present in Anga and its vicinity.
+The shrine of Sultan Bahoo’s grandfather Sultan Fateh Mohammad is in the graveyard of Anga.
+Markedly this shrine is famous for curing the patients of gout.
+A large number of patients of gout visit the shrine and return cured and healthy.
+As well as the shrine of Sultan Bahoo’s grandmother is beside it.
+A few yards ahead, there is an old graveyard across the road where the grave of his maternal grandfather is present.

-Sultan-ul-Arifeen shows great devotion and love towards his mother in his books.
-He says “thousands of blessings of Allah upon Bibi Raasti for naming me Bahoo”.
+Sultan-ul-Arifeen Sultan Bahoo shows great devotion and love towards his mother in his books.
+In fact he says:

 راستیؒ از راستی آراستی